ssadler/zeno/README.md

 0
 ^ The step number prefix is 0, indicating that the following 3 step number bytes are not present.
 ```

+#### InventoryMessage

+Inventory, in general terms, is the set of votes from each member, so it's a mapping of member address to (signature, payload).

+The inventory message is a tuple of `{Index}{Request}{Inventory}`.

+*Index*: a bitmask\* advertising available inventory, in case peers want to query us for it.

+*Request*: a bitmask\* requesting inventory.

+*Inventory*: A list of `{20 bytes member address}{payload}`, where the payload depends on the StepNum.

+* The bitmask is a bigint (encoding TBD) where each bit corresponds to the index of an address in the members list, which is sorted and supposed to be the same for all peers.